 Currently, the Port has a skilled environmental team focused on compliance with some dedicated sustainability expertise at the airport.
-The Interim Executive Director has included resources in the 2018 budget to support the sustainability activities developed by the Committee and staff per the April 11, 2017 "Motion Amending the Port of Seattle Century Agenda Greenhouse Gas Reduction Goals," that was unanimously supported by the Commission.
-That Motion instructed the Environment and Sustainability Center of Expertise (COE) to "to prepare an assessment of the actions, resources, and timelines necessary to develop and implement Policy Directives for review by the Commission, informed by the Committee work groups."
-In response, the COE delivered the "Energy and Sustainability Policy Directive Resource Assessment" to the Commission on July 11, 2017, see Attachment B.
+The new Interim Executive Director has included resources FTE in the 2018 budget to support the sustainability activities responsibilities developed by are based on the recommendations of the Committee and staff per the April 11, 2017 "Motion Amending the Port of Seattle Century Agenda Greenhouse Gas Reduction Goals," that was unanimously supported by the Commission.
+That Motion instructed the Environment and Sustainability Center of Expertise (COE) to "to prepare an assessment of the actions, resources, and timelines necessary to develop and implement Policy Directives for review by the Commission, informed by the Committee work groups." -and a In response, the COE delivered the "Energy and

+Sustainability Policy Directive Resource Assessment" to the Commission on July 11, 2017, see Attachment B.

-In coordination with the Committee, the Executive Director reviewed the Resource Assessment and will embed the recommended sustainability activities as described in Attachment C - Sustainability Resource Allocation Reccomendation.
+In coordination with the Committee, the Executive Director reviewed the Resource Assessment and will embed the recommended sustainability activities as description of the responsibilities adescribed re-included in in Attachment C - Allocation of FTE Sustainability Resource Allocation Reccomendationand Consulting Resources.